(for veterinary information only)

 BACKGROUND / HOW THIS MEDICATION WORKS

 Tetracycline was invented by Lloyd Conover working for Pfizer and was patented in 1955.
-Within three years it became the best selling antibiotic in the U.S. Tetracycline has fallen out of favor because it usually must be administered three times daily, a relatively inconvenient schedule, but it is still widely used as it has a unique ability to penetrate cells and attack infections there.
+Within three years it became the best selling antibiotic in the U.S. and was widely used in both human and veterinary medicine.
+Tetracycline has since been supplanted, at least in small animal medicine, by minocycline and doxycycline, which have less side effects potential and more convenient dosing schedules.
+Tetracycline has become expensive and difficult to obtain but is still in use as it has a unique ability to penetrate cells and attack infections there.
 Tetracycline also has some ability to modulate the immune system, an effect separate from its antibiotic abilities, and it is sometimes used in the treatment of immune-mediated conditions (see below for details).

 The tetracycline antibiotic family provides broad anti-bacterial protection by inhibiting bacterial protein synthesis.
 The mammalian host's protein synthesis mechanisms are not affected because of basic differences in the shape of the cellular machinery (the ribosomes) used to translate RNA into protein.
 In other words, tetracycline binds to bacterial protein-synthesis structures but not to mammalian ones.